• Home

 July 5, 2017

-Those archives will prove that starting a garden isn’t something done in a single year.
-In fact, I’m totally sure there’s no end in sight if you’re set on optimizing and finessing the space for new crops or challenges.
-Trying to find our way and build upon our vision is fun though, and this has been the best season yet in that respect.
-Every year brings new ideas, and this year’s #gardengoals were bigger than ever before – it’s the year we set out to install a permanent fence.
+My archives will prove that starting a garden isn’t something done in a single year.
+In fact, there’s no end in sight if you’re set on optimizing and finessing the space for new crops or challenges.
+Trying to find our way and build upon our vision is fun though.
+Every year brings new ideas, and building a permanent garden fence is a next-level #gardengoals.

-That’s all to say, when we set out to take our garden from a simple 4′-temporary-metal-fence style to a more permanent design, we did decide to make a little taller using 6′ fencing (more accessible at local stores than 8′ fence, too), and applied wisdom from our own learnings by burying some of that height to beef up the bottom of the fence to discourage diggers and smaller wildlife from entering down low.
-So the fence is actually about 12″ buried, and 5′ high above ground.
+When we leveled up our garden from a simple 4′-temporary-metal-fence style to a more permanent design, we raised its height using 6′ fencing.
+Six-foot fencing was more accessible at local stores than 8′ fence, too.
+We applied wisdom from our own learnings by burying one foot of fencing to discourage diggers and smaller wildlife from entering down low.
+So, in actuality, the finished fence is 12″ buried, and 5′ high above the ground.

 This is what we were starting with (that broken leaning tree in the background came down all by itself a few days after I snapped this, FYI):